jpmorganchase/java-lint-assert/Readme.md

 ## Future features:
- 1. don't validate tests with @Ignore or @Disabled at the method and class level
+ 1. Exclude test _classes_ annotated with @Ignore (JUnit4) and @Disabled (JUnit5) from linting
- 2. don't require asserts in tests with @Expected exception
+ 1. Exclude tests annotated with @Expected (JUnit 4) and Assertions.assertThrows (JUnit 5) exception from linting
- 1. order results by fully qualified test class name
+ 1. Display results in alphabetic order of fully qualified test class name - `org.lint.PlaceholderTest`
- 3. mode = info //info, warn, error - warn/fail if mode is warn/error if 0 asserts
- 4. print the summary: PASS/FAIL
+ 1. Print the linting summary: number of PASS/FAIL and a list of assertless tests
+ 1. Support a condensed output mode when only assertless tests are being printed
+ 1. Support 3 output modes info, warn, and error:
+    * in _warn_ mode, warn if linting found assertless tests
+    * in _error_ mode, fail the 'test' phase if linting found assertless tests
- 5. allow users to specify additional test frameworks
+ 1. Allow users to specify additional test frameworks
- 6. IntelliJ console - make package.class.method "clickable" and navigate to the location
+ 1. When running in an IntelliJ console, make package.class.method "clickable" and navigate to the method declaration
- 7. Display !ratio of # of assert to the size of the "method under test" and number of its conditions !
+ 1. Display a ratio of # of asserts to the size of the "method under test" and number of its conditions
- 8. handle asserts in nested test classes
+ 1. Lint for assertness in nested test classes
- 9. handle asserts in the nested test methods

 ## License